Michigan Highways: Since 1997.

 1950 – By the end of the year, the newly relocated M-169 (formerly the routing of M-55 until early July 1949) in the area of Houghton Lake Heights in Roscommon Co is redesignated as BUS M-55.

-1950 (Nov 3) New! – A new routing for M-55 is officially determined as a state trunkline highway from the area of N 5th Ave-Wilber Rd at the northern limit of the City of Tawas City and continuing southeasterly via Hemlock Rd to a new terminus at US-23 northeast of downtown Tawas City.
+1950 (Nov 3) – A new routing for M-55 is officially established as a state trunkline highway from the area of N 5th Ave-Wilber Rd at the northern limit of the City of Tawas City and continuing southeasterly via Hemlock Rd to a new terminus at US-23 northeast of downtown Tawas City.
 The former route via Nunn Rd from Hemlock Rd to Bridge St in East Tawas, then southeasterly via Bridge St, easterly via State St, and finally southerly via Newman St to US-23 in downtown East Tawas remains on the state trunkline system for another eight months.

-1958 (Sept 16) New! – M-55 and M-115 are realigned at their northwestern jct on the west side of Cadillac.
+1958 (Sept 16) – M-55 and M-115 are realigned at their northwestern jct on the west side of Cadillac.
 Until now, M-115 ran via Sunnyside Dr (western portion—not the segment running east of M-115 along the south shore of Lake Cadillac) to South Lake Mitchell Dr, then curved notherly along South Lake Mitchell Dr to its crossing over the channel linking Lakes Cadillac and Mitchell.
 M-55 followed Sunnyside Dr to South Lake Mitchell Dr, then turned southwesterly via South Lake Mitchell Dr. The new M-115 alignment bypasses the sharp curve on South Lake Mitchell Dr while the new M-55 alignment preserves the 90° junction with M-115.
 The former routes are turned back to local control except the portion through William Mitchell State Park which is oblitered and becomes part of the swimming beach day-use area.

 1959 – The final several miles of unpaved M-55 are hard-surfaced, in central Iosco Co.

-1960 (May 28, July 22) New! – M-55 is rerouted in Roscommon Co to bypass the community of Houghton Lake Heights on a new alignment between the two intersections of Heightsview Dr and Houghton Lake Dr and opens to traffic on May 28.
+1960 (May 28, July 22) – M-55 is rerouted in Roscommon Co to bypass the community of Houghton Lake Heights on a new alignment between the two intersections of Heightsview Dr and Houghton Lake Dr and opens to traffic on May 28.
 Additionally, the sharp turn immediately east of the US-27 (now Old 27) jct is bypassed by a more gentle, sweeping curve.
 Both bypassed segments of M-55 are turned back to county control on July 22.

-1961 (Dec 4) Updated – With the completion of the US-27 freeway, the M-55 routing is restored to its former alignment via BUS M-55 through Houghton Lake Heights, which it replaces.
+1961 (Dec 4) – With the completion of the US-27 freeway, the M-55 routing is restored to its former alignment via BUS M-55 through Houghton Lake Heights, which it replaces.
 The former route of M-55 along (Old) US-27 and Calkins Rd-Federal Ave is turned back to county control.

 1970 – With the completion of another portion of the M-76 freeway around West Branch, the formerly-concurrent portion of M-55/M-76 through downtown West Branch becomes M-55/BUS M-76.